 Higher costs for out-of-network care

-Humana's HumanaChoice H5216-395 plan leads Ohio PPO Medicare Advantage options with a $17 monthly premium and $6,550 out-of-pocket maximum.
-The plan includes enhanced Part D prescription coverage with no deductible on select drug tiers, cutting upfront medication costs.
+Humana's HumanaChoice H5216-395 leads Ohio PPO Medicare Advantage options with a $17 monthly premium and $6,550 out-of-pocket maximum.
+The plan includes enhanced Part D prescription coverage with no deductible on select drug tiers, reducing upfront medication costs.

 Best HMO Medicare Advantage Plans in Ohio

-- SummaCare Medicare Advantage Plans leads the Buckeye State with a MoneyGeek score of 4.48, offering 4 plans with 4.5-star ratings at a $20 average monthly premium and $4,099 average maximum out-of-pocket cost.
+- SummaCare Medicare Advantage Plans leads Ohio with a MoneyGeek score of 4.48, offering four plans with 4.5-star ratings, an average monthly premium of $ 20, and an average out-of-pocket maximum of $4,099.

-- Devoted Health rounds out the top three with a 4.24 score across 10 plans at no monthly premium, though their $5,304 average MOOP runs higher with a 4.0-star rating.
+- Devoted Health rounds out the top three at 4.24 across 10 plans with no monthly premium, though its $5,304 average out-of-pocket maximum runs higher than the other two.
+CMS rates Devoted Health at 4.0 stars.

 | SummaCare Medicare Advantage Plans | 4.50 | $20 | $4,099 | 4 | 4.48 |